Department of Marine Sciences and Skidaway Institute of Oceanography

 Director, Skidaway Island Scientific Stable Isotope Laboratory (SISSIL)

 I am a marine and freshwater chemist who uses a variety of tools and techniques to study carbon and nutrient cycling, micro-plastic pollution and their interactions with light (photochemistry), and aquatic life on a wide range of scales.
 My lab’s main analytical techniques are the measurements of the stable isotopes of carbon, nitrogen, oxygen and hydrogen to determine sources, pathways and rates.
+The Lab has a new Instrument on order for early 2024 that will add new micro-analysis capabilities and thus many new areas for exploration.
 In addition my lab uses different spectroscopic techniques such as X-ray and Raman microscopy to explore processes at the smallest scales.
 I particularly enjoy working out new techniques to allow for different perspectives on environmental problems.

-Currently I am funded by NSF to study the photochemical conversion of dissolved organic carbon (DOC) to CO2 and other inorganic forms of carbon using isotope dilution liquid chromatography-Isotope Ratio Mass Spectrometry.
-In addition, I have begun another NSF collaboration to examine the interactions between doliolids (small gelatinous zooplankton), their prey, and their local microenvironment with Dr. Frischer and Dr. Greer at SkIO.
+Currently I am funded by NSF to study food webs that develop under well-mixed water columns vs. those in more layered or stratified coastal environments, using isotope dilution liquid chromatography-Isotope Ratio Mass Spectrometry.
+This project is with Dr. Frischer and Dr. Greer at SkIO (see ad HERE).
 I have also been involved in examining the issue of plastic pollution in Georgia’s waters, especially the issue of microplastic contamination.
-This work is in collaboration with Dodie Sanders of UGA-MAREX, and involves the active participation of a variety of volunteers in sample collection and processing.
+This work is in collaboration with Dr. Sue Banks at Savannah State University, and involves the active participation of a variety of volunteers as well as Students, in sample collection and processing.
 A new confocal Raman microscope, installed at SkIO in 2020, aids in the identification of plastic type in samples.